vivazzi/JAson/README.md

 2. Translated comments in library.
 3. Added unit tests.
 3. Expanded body of some functions for readability.
+4. Fixed bugs (with assignment of nested `JAson` object and others).

 # CONTRIBUTING

 To reporting bugs or suggest improvements, please use the [issue tracker](https://github.com/vivazzi/jason/issues).

-Thank you very much, that you would like to contribute to JAson.
+Thank you very much, that you would like to contribute to **JAson**.
 Thanks to the [present, past and future contributors](https://github.com/vivazzi/jason/contributors).

 If you think you have discovered a security issue in code, please do not create issue or raise it in any public forum until we have had a chance to deal with it.
 **For security issues use security@vuspace.pro**